 A plank is an isometric exercise that strengthens and tones the muscles of the abdominals and lower back.
-It requires no equipment and little space, making it one of the easiest ab exercises to squeeze into your day.
+It requires no equipment and little space, making it one of the easiest abdominal exercises to squeeze into your day.

 Start by doing each of these plank exercises for 30 seconds.
 As you grow stronger, continue to add 15 seconds to your time.
 Once you work up to 1 minute, repeat each exercise to complete 2 to 3 sets.